ggstuart/advanced-web-development/content/1-introducing-javascript/dom-manipulation/index.md

 Try submitting *an empty item*, it should be ignored.

 >However, refreshing the page reloads the application from scratch, returning us to an empty list.
-> We will solve this later on.
+> We will solve this another time.

 #### More styles